blue2cat/blue2cat/README.md

 ### Gavin
-Adjunct Computer Science Instructor focusing on web tech.

 Currently a Computer Science student at [Western Washington University](https://cs.wwu.edu/).
-Interested in all things related to Docker and Kubernetes.
+Interested in all things related to Docker, Kubernetes and the web.